byhow/matters-forum/README.md

 Once you click on the title of the post, it will lead you to the destinated IPFS content, just like the hackernews interface.
 Clicking on `<> comments` will lead you to the items page, which you would be able to write a reply if you connect your wallet to this app.
 You can also see others reply there.

+There are 3 main routes to this app:

+- `/` & `/newest` - rank posts by either creation date or block number
+- `/trend` - this ranks the post by the number of comments it have
+- `/priciest` - this ranks the post by the `amount` of donation onchain
+- `/api/rss` - the xml for rss reader to subscribe to.

 You can check the database schema [here](./src/lib/db.schema.ts), but a brief overview will be 3 tables in postgres:

 - curations
 - comments
 - users

+Each are pretty self-explanatory.
+The interface pretty much replicated hackernews, so if there's confusion, feel free to compare both of them.

 ## Key features